audreyfabiola/Advice-Generator-App/README.md

 ### What I learned

 Through this challenge, I was able to recall the HTML, CSS, and JS lessons that I had previously studied in the HCI course in semester 1.
+One noticable lesson was that I learned how to hover over the button and add actions to it.

 ### Continued development